 10.3 Reporting by Branches and Groups

-All Branches and Groups shall submit to every Board meeting a written report of their activities.

 All Branches and Groups shall submit a written report of their activities for each Institute year for inclusion in the Annual Report of the Board

 11 Disciplinary Procedures

-An important function of the Institute is self regulation: the setting and regulation by members of appropriate standards of professional competence and conduct

 11.1 General

-If any matter relating to the conduct, or alleged conduct, of a members which reflects, or might reflect, on their suitability to be a member of the Institute and / or which might affect the reputation of the Institute, is brought to the Board’s attention, The Board shall establish all the relevant facts so far as possible before any action be taken.
+If any matter relating to the conduct, or alleged conduct, of a members which reflects, or might reflect, on his suitability to be a member of the Institute and / or which might affect the reputation of the Institute, is brought to the Board’s attention, The Board shall establish all the relevant fact so far as possible before any action be taken.

-Any disciplinary procedure should be clear, open, fair, unbiased and proportionate; it should accord with the principles of natural justice.

 11.2 Appointment of a Committee of the Board

 In order to establish the facts, The Board shall appoint a Committee of the Board to investigate all the circumstances as far as possible.
-The Committee shall comprise members of the Board, normally at least three in number, of senior status in the Institute ( but in any case not lower in professional grade than the member being investigated) and include at least one Officer .
+The Committee shall comprise of members of the Board, normally at least three in number, of senior status in the Institute ( but in any case not lower in professional grade than the member being investigated) and include at least one Officer .
 The President is excluded from membership of the Committee.

-11.3 The Disciplinary Process

-The Committee of the Board shall collect, examine and clarify any evidence presented to it.
-Both the complainant and subject of the complaint may present their case in person or have a representative of their choice do so on their behalf.

-Only material directly relevant to the complaint may be submitted.

-11.4 Notification of action
+11.3 Notification of action

 After the investigation, the Committee of the Board shall inform the member concerned of the matter they have investigated.
 If action is deemed necessary the Committee of the Board shall notify the member of the decision and of the action to be taken

-11.5 Appeal Procedure
+11.4 Appeal procedure

 Should the member dispute the decision of the Committee of the Board the member may appeal against the decision of the Committee of the Board in person at the next meeting of the Board.
 The decision taken by the Board shall be final.

-11.6 Records of Proceedings

-An impartial record should be made of all investigations and hearings.
-Summaries should be in the form similar to minutes of a meeting; they should not be verbatim, but in a form that contains sufficient detail for a reviewer to understand the issues and proceedings.

-11.7 Confidentiality
+11.5 Confidentiality

 Any investigation of such matters shall be confidential and restricted to the members of the Board involved and to the member involved.